runrig-coop/the-runrig-plan/ecology.md

    service platforms at preferred rates.
 In the beginning this may be more loosely structured as more of a freelancer's coop, while there may not be much in the way of significant revenues to sustain fulltime worker-owners.
-3. Service platform coops, situated in regional foodsheds and serving more localized needs, which may vary widely in scope, purpose and membership.
+3. __Service platform cooperatives__, situated in regional foodsheds and serving more localized needs, which may vary widely in scope, purpose and membership.
    The specifics will be more up to the constituents of those platforms themselves, but there should be some criteria for what platforms are permitted to join the data provider and provision storage on behalf of its users.
 It is conceivable that they need not be a cooperative, strictly speaking, but it may be desireable place some restrictions on non-cooperative for-profit business, while also including some kind of statement of shared values in any agreements, and possibly provide discounts or other incentives to coops and non-profits.

 ### Data Cooperatives & Fiduciary Obligations
 :::warning DRAFT NOTE